babs3/MS_project/spade_project/README.md

 ### 2 - Run the SPADE project
 1.  `cd .\spade_project\` then run `python .\agent.py\`, `python .\sub_client.py\`, `python .\pub_client.py\`, the order is irrelevant.

-2. Then you just have to type `make run` and the project will run.